 B. Virtual and Website Merchants

-- If you are using a website, you will also have to comply with Yale PCI Administration standards and complete a Security Design Review (SDR).
+If you are using a website, you will also have to comply with Yale PCI Administration standards and complete a Security Design Review (SDR).
 This will include providing the IP address of your system and the name of a technical contact.
-Information about completing an SDR can be found at http://its.yale.edu/services/web-and-application-services/security-design-review.
+Information about completing an SDR can be found on the ITS website on the Security Design Review page.

 - Your organization takes donations using paper forms.
 Donors fill out forms sent to them with their credit card information and mail them to your organization.
 When the forms arrive, you then log into your virtual merchant account on their website and manually type in the credit card information.
 You then take the form sent to you and shred it.